ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R237]** All requirements for a workstep MUST also be applied to a workflow.

-This means that requirements such as determinism, updatabillity, versioning, characteristics of zero-knowledge proofs etc. also apply to a workflow.
+This means that requirements such as determinism, updatabillity, versioning, characteristics of zero-knowledge proofs, etc. also apply to a workflow.

 **[R238]** If there is more than one workstep in a workflow, the worksteps in a workflow MUST be causally connected.